 Worried about domestic abuse

-Womens aid describes domestic abuse as an incident or pattern of incidents of controlling, coercive, threatening, degrading or violent behaviour, including sexual violence, in the majority of cases by a partner or ex-partner, but could be by a family member or carer.
+Womens aid describes domestic abuse as an incident or pattern of incidents of controlling, coercive, threatening, degrading or violent behaviour, including sexual violence.
+Most often by a partner or ex-partner, but could be by a family member or carer.
 In the vast majority of cases it is experienced by women and is perpetrated by men.

 Recognising abuse can be difficult but some common signs are below: